swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

+Note also that the argument label does not change when the memberwise initializer uses the backing wrapper type instead of the wrapped-value type.

-If the generated memberwise initializer always accepted the backing wrapper type while still allowing the call-site the convenience of automatically initializing the backing wrapper via a wrapped value type, the mental model for property wrapper initialization would be greatly simplified.
-Moreover, this would also provide more control over the backing-wrapper initialization at the call-site, which is more consistent with initailization of non-wrapped properties.
+If the generated memberwise initializer always accepted the backing wrapper type while still allowing the call-site the convenience of automatically initializing the backing wrapper via a wrapped-value type, the mental model for property wrapper initialization would be greatly simplified.
+Moreover, this would provide more control over the backing-wrapper initialization at the call-site.

 ### Function parameters with property wrapper type